marbetschar/marco.betschart.name/areas/knowledge-management/zettelkasten.md

 You can never have too much information in your Zettelkasten.

 {% hint style="success" %}
-The bigger your Zettelkasten grows, the more valuable it gets.
+The bigger your Zettelkasten grows, the valuable it gets.
 {% endhint %}

 ## Further Reading